 As the school’s sponsoring teachers, we look to you to teach the five pre-trip classes plus a pre-trip meeting with students and parents, usually consisting of one class per month for about 90 minutes.
 In addition, we look to you to be the program spokesperson in your high school and the focal point for collecting the student’s payment checks as per their schedule.
 We do not expect you to be involved with any fundraising.
 Seeds of Change will manage that part of this program with parent volunteers.

 Seeds of Change will provide you with curriculum for 5 pre-trip class modules (SOC program teachers, request login in footer of this webpage).
 Students will have a workbook that includes background information, research articles and activities that prepare them for the Costa Rica research program.
 You will have the teacher's edition and choice regarding which activities and homework you require.

-Seeds of Change will also look to you to take responsibility for the students travel from your local airport to Costa Rica and to provide oversight of your school students during the trip.
+Seeds of Change will also look to you to take responsibility for oversight of student travel to/from Costa Rica.
 Once the students reach Costa Rica, we will meet your group at the airport, go to a local restaurant for lunch, and then transport you to the SOC research site.
 That trip will take about 1-1/2 hours driving from the Liberia airport to the tropical rainforest on the north slope of the Rincon Volcano.

 Research Immersion Program